An SEC examination can be intimidating, which makes preparation vital for firms when examiners come knocking.

 Consistent application of the valuation is also important.
-When examiners come in, they’re less likely to ask firms about the valuation methodology used as much as they will ask about changes to the methodology or instances where the firm deviated from the stated practice.
+When examiners come in, they’re less likely to ask firms about the valuation methodology used than they are to ask about changes to the methodology or instances where the firm deviated from the stated practice.

-The marketing rule: With the SEC’s new Marketing Rule in effect as of November last year, examiners will be conducting sweep exams of firms’ compliance, trying to ferret out practices that they don’t like and asking managers what changes they’ve made to their firms’ policies and procedures to effect compliance.
+The Marketing Rule: With the SEC’s new Marketing Rule in effect as of November 2022, examiners will be conducting sweep exams of firms’ compliance, trying to ferret out practices they don’t like and asking managers what changes they’ve made to their firms’ policies and procedures to affect compliance.

-Conflicts of interest: Finally, the commission will again be looking at how firms manage conflicts of interest.
+Conflicts of interest: Finally, the commission will again look at how firms manage conflicts of interest.
 Forum attendees said the best practice for private equity firms is to review their fund documents to see what conflicts must be disclosed and how they may be mitigated.